mareklonicek/csharp_console_api/README.md

 2. The central bank of the Czech Republic exchange rate fixing: https://www.cnb.cz/cs/financni_trhy/devizovy_trh/kurzy_devizoveho_trhu/denni_kurz.txt
 ###
-The executable file of the application, "httpClient_api.exe", is attached, of course.
+The executable file of the application, **"httpClient_api.exe"**, is attached, of course.
  ###
 Please, click the green "Code" button, then select "Download ZIP."